 However, DTM is about more than just digital documents.
 Many services now include an audit history, identity proofing, secure transactions and enterprise administration tools that bring a whole range of business benefits beyond ridding the office of piles of paper.

 The global digital transaction market is expected to reach over $8 billion by 2025 according to market reports, and it is an area that both SMBs and enterprises are beginning to see the value of, particularly as part of their digital transformation strategies.

 This is in no small part due to the huge costs of paper-based processes.
 When evaluating the total cost to produce paper documents, one estimate puts it at 1-2% of enterprise revenues.

-With 65% of enterprises expected to have retired legacy paper-based processes in favour of those based on DTM by the end of 2020, it is worth being aware of the benefits that fully digitising document processes can bring.
+An earlier study from Aragon Research found that 65% of enterprises were expected to have retired legacy paper-based processes in favour of those based on DTM by the end of 2020.
+With that in mind, it is worth being aware of the benefits that fully digitising document processes can bring.